Looking for COVID-19 Information?

 How Does a Hospitalist Work With My Primary Care Provider?

-The hospitalist is in charge of a patient’s care while in the hospital, but the patient’s primary care provider is welcome to check on him or her and discuss the patient’s care with the hospitalist during their stay.
-All pertinent information regarding a patient’s hospital stay will be shared with his or her primary care provider.
+The Hospitalist is in charge of a patient’s care while in the hospital, but the patient’s primary care provider is welcome to check on him or her and discuss the patient’s care with the hospitalist during their stay.
+All pertinent information regarding a patient’s hospital stay will be shared with the primary care provider.

 What Happens After Discharge from the Hospital?

-After patients are discharged, follow-up care should be discussed with their primary care physician regarding any further medical needs.
-If a patient does not have a primary care provider, the hospitalist will refer the patient to a physician on the medical staff for follow-up and subsequent medical care.
+After patients are discharged, follow-up care should be discussed with the primary care physician regarding any further medical needs.
+If a patient does not have a primary care provider, the Hospitalist will refer the patient to a physician on the medical staff for follow-up and subsequent medical care.

 Our Services

-Your hospitalist will check in with you daily and work closely with you to care for you during your hospitalization.
+Your Hospitalist will check in with you daily and work closely with you to care for you during your hospitalization.
 It is important to ask questions or voice concerns about your health care.
-If you need to speak with your hospitalist, simply ask a nurse or call the hospital operator.
-At night, a hospitalist is on-call within the hospital to respond to any urgent issues.
+If you need to speak with your Hospitalist, simply ask a nurse to contact them.
+At night, a Hospitalist is on-call within the hospital to respond to any urgent issues.

-Because our hospitalists keep a close eye on your care, combined with the vast range of services provided at The Queen’s Medical Center, you will get back home sooner.
+Because our Hospitalists keep a close eye on your care, combined with the vast range of services provided at The Queen’s Medical Center, you will heal more quickly.
 When it is determined that you are ready to be discharged, your primary care physician will be updated on your progress and discharge plan.
 Before returning home, our case managers and social workers can help to schedule a follow-up appointment with your primary care physician and assist with other needs.

-During your stay, your hospitalist is partnered with a case manager and they collaborate to ensure that your plan of care and discharge from the hospital runs smoothly.
+During your stay, your Hospitalist is partnered with a case manager and social worker, and they collaborate to ensure that your plan of care and discharge from the hospital runs smoothly.
 This eases your transition back to your daily home lifestyle and improves your continuity of care after you leave Queen’s.

 Contact Us